-Elsa supervises all aspects of several of Boston Cares’ commitment based volunteer programs.
-This includes the Allies for Immigrants ESOL Tutor Corps, which is run in partnership with English for New Bostonians, the Tech Goes Home Basic Technology Corps, the Youth & Education Corps, the TeamWorks program, and the Boston Cares ServiceWorks program.
-In addition to the management of these programs, she oversees a team of AmeriCorps members coordinating the programs, and supports Boston Cares large-scale days of service including MLK Day.
-Elsa has more than six years of experience working in the non-profit sector in Boston and her professional experience has been focused on program development and implementation, volunteer coordination, developing and maintaining relationships with corporate and nonprofit partners, and managing all aspects of projects and events.
-She holds a degree in Secondary Education- Social Studies and Sociology from the University of Wisconsin-Madison, and is a certified teacher.
+Elsa has more than eight years of experience working in the non-profit sector in Boston.
+Her professional experience has been focused on program development, volunteer coordination, developing and maintaining relationships with corporate and nonprofit partners, and managing all aspects of projects and events.
+She holds a degree in Secondary Education – Social Studies and Sociology from the University of Wisconsin-Madison, and is a certified teacher.
 She is an alumnus of the American Express Leadership Academy with the Center for Creative Leadership and a two year AmeriCorps VISTA Alum, completing her terms of service here at Boston Cares!
 Elsa enjoys spending time with her husband, family, and friends, reading, cooking, and spending time in nature.

 617-422-0910, Ext.
 203

 Sara brings 15 years of experience in the nonprofit sector, with roles focusing on volunteer engagement, program development and management, and relationship develop with nonprofits, corporate partners, community leaders and government programs.
 In past roles, Sara has been responsible for building and launching a three-year Mississippi State AmeriCorps program engaging up to 70 service members annually in addressing the myriad needs of coastal Mississippi after Hurricane Katrina; assessing nonprofit partner needs and recommending volunteer engagement solutions; working with hundreds of corporate groups for customized community engagement opportunities.
 Sara holds a Bachelor’s degree from Boston University, a Master’s in Nonprofit Management from Northeastern University, and is an alumnus of the American Express Leadership Academy with the Center for Creative Leadership.